Kondor Path Tours

 4) SAFETY AND WOMEN TRAVELING ALONE

 What told us that the most dangerous cities are those on the coast for the year’s holidays (who said that many people from the north would steal), Trujillo, and Piura.
-And for women, Peru is super cute to travel to, and they will not feel harassed or anything like that.
+And for women, Peru is super cute to travel to, and they will not feel harassed.

 5) WHAT TO SEE AND DO